tkstone/jedis-sharding-sentinel/README.md

 # jedis-sharding-sentinel
-Enables Jedis sharding and sentinel together
+Jedis supports sharding and sentinel client.
+But not both.
+This is a sample which enables sharding and sentinel together.